 Both internal connections and occasional interpretations can signal forthcoming developments or as-yet-unseen implications to unwary first-time readers.
 If you are a first-time reader and feel tempted to use ADAonline, you should at most quickly consult only the annotations, and then only to solve a nagging problem or to check on what you think might be your solution, and then escape back to Ada before spoiling your reading pleasure.
 Even seasoned readers should probably sample ADAonline only as and where Ada makes them curious, rather than with the intention of reading the notes right through.

-Recurrent internal allusions are noted as MOTIFS; users may follow Motifs through the top right frame.
+Recurrent internal allusions are noted as MOTIFS; users may follow Motifs through the top right frame (click on a Motif in the notes, or motif in the tab).
 Although Van narrates the novel as a whole, from a neutral distance, there are intermittent glimpses of him in the act of composition or revision, and intermittent signs of others at work on the text.
 These will be listed at the beginning of the MOTIF Index, as MOTIF-COMPOSITION: Ada; Editor; Secretary; Van.

 The afternotes attempt to provide the rationale for the chapter for an expert re-rereader of Ada.
 Here I offer solutions to Ada that I think Nabokov has planted for the "very expert solver" (SM 291).
 Since he sees his work as affording the challenge of a good chess problem, and since he thinks there can be no surrogate for the excitement of individual discovery, it seems unsporting to offer these solutions to those who have not tried to solve the novel's problems on their own terms.
 If you do not wish to have Ada's deeper surprises sprung, do not read the Afternotes.
 They should certainly not be read by first-time readers, and even second-time readers may find them difficult to assimilate.